Snowflake-Labs/schemachange/README.md

 # The root folder for the database change scripts
 root-folder: '/path/to/folder'

+# The modules folder for jinja macros and templates to be used across multiple scripts.
+modules-folder: null

 # The name of the snowflake account (e.g. xy12345.east-us-2.azure)
 snowflake-account: 'xy12345.east-us-2.azure'